What does it mean to be a barista?

 Job outlook

 As per the BLS, employment growth in the coffee shop industry is expected to be at 6 percent in the current decade.
-This is low relative to the mean growth rate of 14%, expected across all professions during this decade.
+This is low relative to the mean growth rate of 14%, expected across all professions this decade.

-In spite of this relatively sluggish growth rate, job chances for those who want to become baristas are predicted to be excellent because of a comparatively high turnover rate among food service workers.
+Despite this relatively sluggish growth rate, job chances for those who want to become baristas are predicted to be excellent because of a comparatively high turnover rate among food service workers.